webdevholland/100-days-of-code/log.md

 * Created CodePen on anonymous & arrow functions as practice to go along w/ JS course vid on those topics.
 * Spent more time *listening* to JS course vids.
 Very little time spent doing hands-on coding practice.
 Haven't reviewed course's example CodePens yet in section on "Starting Our Complex App (App #2)".
 * Grasshopper coding app great for on-the-go practice in JS, but ended up removing app from phone for now (wasn't used often).
 * Am part of "Women that code" group within Career Karma app.
-We started to discuss goal-setting & ways to reward ourselves for reaching goals.
+Group started to discuss goal-setting & ways to reward ourselves for reaching goals.
 * Thrilled to learn about Nucamp coding bootcamp from another Career Karma member!
 * Looking forward to taking Web Development Fundamentals course with Nucamp, hopefully around late winter/early spring 2020.
 * Recent transition to data analyst role now has me wanting to look more into data visualization.
 Still interested in building front-end web development skills as well.